 Such an insightful piece.
 Thank you for sharing it.
 More and more I want to preserve and protect those private moments of life just for me and those that I know and love.
 They are not for sale or for likes by strangers.

 Wonderful take!
 I couldn’t agree more.
-The further I got into the piece, the more I couldn’t help but feel that “participation trophy” culture had contributed in no small way to this phenomenon.
+The further I got into the piece, the more I couldn’t help but feel that “participation trophy” culture has contributed in no small way to this phenomenon.
 This is one reason I don’t post much on the socials (I write this as I’m on a social media “detox”, during which I find myself on Substack more… I think I’m likely to make the change permanent), because my life isn’t a product for others to consume.

 I can no longer look at even the cutest, most innocent or wholesome looking video on Instagram without asking myself, "Why was somebody recording this?
 Why was a camera running at this time?
 Why was this video put on a public account instead of shared privately with friends and family?"
 If you ask yourself that question, you realize the answer is almost always that the video was either staged or the cameras are constantly running and hope of capturing something to be used for content.
 It gives you a whole different view of even the cutest, most innocent looking videos